BKaperick/Fizz-2D/README.md

     $./simulate.sh [INPUTFILE] [NUM_TIMESTEPS] [VERBOSITY] [PROFILE ENERGY]

+* [INPUTFILE] is a file which encodes the initial conditions for the simulation.
+Numerous examples can be found in the `simulations` directory as any file of the form `*.in`.
+Their names are loosely following the convention `[Description of fixed objects]_[List of movable objects, separated by '_'].in`.

 * [VERBOSITY] is a nonnegative integer indicating how much debugging info you wish to be displayed.
 VERBOSITY = 0 does not print anything.
 If you do not include VERBOSITY, it defaults to 0.